zaczap/bios201/Workshop2/README.md

      OUTPUT=bam_pass2/Norm1_Aligned.out.sorted.metrics.txt \
      STRAND_SPECIFICITY=SECOND_READ_TRANSCRIPTION_STRAND
 ```
+(If you closed that first window when you logged in with -X to use IGV, you'll
+need to `cd workshop2` again.)

 Let's take a look at the output.
 The following command will help produce
-the output in a format that's easier for us to read:
+the output in a format that is easier for us to read:
 ```
 cat bam_pass2/Norm1_Aligned.out.sorted.metrics.txt | \
     head -n 8 | tail -n 2 | sed 's/\t\t/\t.\t/g' | \